nlebeck/remote-music-player/README.md

     mvn clean javafx:run

+In order to run the music player and play music successfully, you'll need to edit `config.xml` to change the `baseDir` element to contain the path of the top-level directory holding your music files.

 The music player runs an HTTP server that you can use to remotely control playback.
 It uses the port specified in `config.xml`.
 For example, if it is running on port `8080` on a computer with IP address `192.168.0.1`, then you